 Cook your dinner outside

 My daughter MK is obsessed with the Instapot she recently bought.
 She cooks all kinds of food in it quickly.
-If you have a spot on a deck or balcony, and an Instapot, electric pressure cooker or slow cooker, you could cook meals in it outside and keep your kitchen cool during a heat wave.
+If you have a spot on a deck or balcony, and an Instapot, electric pressure cooker, slow cooker or portable induction cooker, you could cook meals in it outside and keep your kitchen cool during a heat wave.
 If you have a solar cooker, you can harness the sun to make your dinner.

 Start breakfast at night